 J.T.
 Gerlt hosts the morning show from 6a-10a, including the Country Sale.
 He started in radio while in high school and was one of the original DJs when KS95 went on the air in 1989.
 He is active in the community as a member of the Versailles Lions Club, president of the Morgan County Fair Board, and assisting other community groups and activities as emcee.
 J.T.'s wife Michelle is a teacher at Morgan County R-2 in Versailles.
-They have one son Brett, who lives in Springfield and works at KOLR 10 TV as a production assistant.

-Jeff Young - Evenings
+Nikki Walker - Evenings

 Mike Bissell - High School Sports Play-By-Play